openssl/openssl/doc/designs/quic-design/quic-ackm.md

 int QUIC_ACKM_on_pkt_space_discarded(QUIC_ACKM *ackm, int pkt_space);
 ```

-### On Handshake Connfirmed
+### On Handshake Confirmed

 This should be called by the user when the QUIC handshake is confirmed.
-The PTO
+The
-algorithm behaves differently depending on whether the QUIC handshake is
+Probe Timeout (PTO) algorithm behaves differently depending on whether the QUIC
-confirmed yet.
+handshake is confirmed yet.

 Returns 1 on success.